Canceled Cable? 8 Streaming TV Apps to Fill the Void

 In a world when on-demand services are becoming more prevalent, Livestream goes in a different direction by offering you video streams of live events around the world.

-These aren’t boring streams being broadcast from geeks’ bedroom.
+These aren’t boring streams being broadcast from geeks’ bedrooms.
 Luminaries such as the BBC, the New York Times, TED, and Spotify all use the service to broadcast their content.

 Video content is split into 10 sections: Animals, Arts and Entertainment, Business, Lifestyle, Music, News, Politics and Society, Science and Technology, Spiritual, and Sports.
 Some of the videos will stream around the clock (such as local news) while some only broadcast for a defined period while an event is live (like a sporting event).